replicatedhq/troubleshoot.sh/docs/source/analyze/outcomes.md

       message: The message to display below the title
       title: The title of the analyzer card
       uri: A link to display in the Read More icon
-      when: A conditional to use when deciding is this analysis outcome is truthy
+      when: A conditional to use when deciding if this analysis outcome is truthy
 ```

 The `outcomes` attribute in an analyzer is an array of outcomes, each under a field that identifies if it's a `pass`, `warn` or `fail` result.